A rich history, an evolving Foundation with an unwavering commitment to give back

 - 2012-Present, we partnered with NCRA Sports Network™ in February of each year to hold the free ‘Senior College Showcase™’ combine for high school senior football players that had not yet received offers to attend a college and/or university.
 We also partnered with HSPN Sports™ to broadcast the event live.

-- 2013, we partnered with the ELITE 7v7 NATIONAL FOOTBALL ASSOCIATION™ in June & July to hold the first ever free high school 7v7 football™ tournament in South Florida for high schools from Dade & Broward Counties.
+- 2013-Present, we partnered with the ELITE 7v7 NATIONAL FOOTBALL ASSOCIATION™ in June & July to hold the first ever free high school 7v7 football™ tournament in South Florida for high schools from Dade & Broward Counties.
 We also partnered with HSPN Sports™ to broadcast the event live.

 - 2013, In October Director of Female Sports, Shelly Solomon, put on the 1st ANNUAL KDA JUNIOR GIRLS TENNIS TOURNAMENT for free which hosted 22 urban girls from Dade & Broward Counties.
 We also partnered with HSPN Sports™ to broadcast the event live.